Mathurshab2210/Mathurshab2210/README.md

 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me  mathurji15@gmail.com
-done with desigining using html,css,jquery,ajax and javascript focusing on python logic building quetions motivated , pulled towards ML
+-  done with desigining using html,css,jquery,ajax and javascript.
+-  focusing on python logic building quetions for refrence vsit my repo named Python_fun.
+-  motivated , pulled towards ML

 <!---
 Mathurshab2210/Mathurshab2210 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.